online-go/gtp2ogs/docs/NOTES.md

 ## B

 note: board size format below used on gtp2ogs is **width x height (25x1 is NOT THE SAME as 1x25**)

 note 2: `--boardsizes all` is the exact same as `--boardsizes custom --boardsizewidths all --boardiszeheights all`

 examples:

 ex1: `--boardsizes custom --boardsizewidths 9,13,15,19,25 --boardsizeheights 1:3,9`
-will allow all these boardsizes :
+will allow all these boardsizes:

 ```Text
 9x1,9x2,9x3,9x9